JanssenProject/jans/docs/cli/cli-oauthscopes.md

   Schema: Array of /components/schemas/PatchRequest
  ```

 This means we need schema `/components/schemas/PatchRequest`, be careful it states **Array of**, so we will make an array of this schema, in case you need multiple changes with patch method, you can put as many as of this schema into array.
-To know more about `PatchRequest` schema, please visit this [link](cli-tips.md#patch-request) Get schema:
+To know more about `PatchRequest` schema, please visit this [link](cli-tips.md#patch-request).

+Let's Get schema:

 ```
 /opt/jans/jans-cli/config-cli.py --schema /components/schemas/PatchRequest > /tmp/patch.json